amerani/cli-plugins/readme.md

 # cli-plugins
-a plugin system for buidling extensible CLIs
+a plugin system for building extensible CLIs